MichelGauvin/esp32_beer_ferm_ctrl/README.md

 - **Make PID settings adjustable** via the web interface.
 - **Dynamically detect and assign DS18B20 sensors** instead of hardcoding addresses.
 - **Add a heating device** add heating device for fermentation temperature above ambiant temperature.
+- **Design a board with kicad** that integrates all the electronics.

 # Configuration